 Our dermatologists recommended ceramic-coated coils.
-They provide “a more even heat,” according to Piliang, than other metals.
+They provide “a more even heat” than other metals, according to Dr. Piliang.
 All hair dryers work by heating up an element like a metal coil and then blowing air over it, which carries the heat to your head.
-Ceramic does heat up faster and radiate heat evenly than iron or nickel.
+Ceramic does heat up faster and radiate heat more evenly than iron or nickel.
 (Incidentally, many space heaters, including our top pick, also employ ceramic.)
 But the engineers we spoke to were skeptical that this made much of a difference when it came to drying hair.
-Radiant heat isn’t really helpful “unless you expect to direct the heat far from the dryer,” says Shapiro, like if you were trying to use a dryer to heat a room for some reason.
+Radiant heat isn’t really helpful “unless you expect to direct the heat far from the dryer,” said Shapiro, like if you were trying to use a dryer to heat a room for some reason.
 Any metal heating element in a dryer will get the heat to your head via the blowing air.
-And while ceramic does heat evenly, we couldn’t feel a difference in the heat coming from the dryers we tested, and you should be moving your dryer around as you do your hair anyway.
-The bottom line is that most hair dryers have ceramic coated elements anyway; don’t let a box fool you into thinking you’re getting something special.
+And though ceramic does heat evenly, we couldn’t feel a difference in the heat coming from the dryers we tested, and you should move your dryer around as you do your hair anyway.
+The bottom line is that most hair dryers have ceramic-coated elements anyway; don’t let a box fool you into thinking you’re getting something special.

 You definitely can ignore claims about “conditioning nanobeads” or “silk proteins” that are, supposedly, infused in the heating elements and barrels of some dryers.
-“That is just marketing hype,” says Romanowski.
+“That is just marketing hype,” said Romanowski.

-I took basic stats on the pack of seven hair dryers, using a weather meter to test speed and heat, an iPhone app to test volume in decibels, and a postage scale to weigh them.
-I found that on the top setting at a distance of a few inches, all dryers blew air at about 40 miles per hour that was 120°F and had a loudness of about 95 decibels.
+I took basic stats on the pack of seven hair dryers (plus the Dyson Supersonic, a luxury dryer that was released after the initial round of testing), using a weather meter to test speed and heat, an iPhone app to test volume in decibels, and a postage scale to weigh them.
+I found that on the top setting at a distance of a few inches, all dryers blew air at about 40 miles per hour that was 120 °F and had a loudness of about 95 decibels.

 Why do people think their hair looks nicer with this or that more expensive dryer?
 The placebo effect is strong, perhaps.
 And, while we’re on the topic of bias, we should mention that our methods weren’t double-blinded or rigorous enough for submitting to an academic journal.
 But nothing we’ve learned from engineers, chemists, or stylists has suggested that there should—or can—be some glaring difference between dryers that have the same temperature and wind speed.
 Instead, we found there are a number of other features, like button placement and size, cord length, and weight that are rarely discussed but very important to the overall experience of using a hair dryer.

-The glossy finish of the dryer’s plastic feels and looks nice.
-Sure, that’s superficial, but “the way the housing looks” was the only difference that I noticed between the drugstore dryers and the stuff on sale at Sephora.
-With its understated design, this one won’t look cheap sitting in a fancy bathroom.
+This dryer’s housing is shiny and sleek.
+Sure, that’s superficial, but the way the housing looks was the only difference that I noticed between the drugstore dryers and the stuff on sale at Sephora.
+With its sleek design, this one won’t look cheap sitting in a fancy bathroom.

-The high setting on this dryer is very high—it maxed out our weather meter at over 65 mph.
-Interestingly, that didn’t meant that the dryer performed better in drying time tests, either with a hair swatch or when I used it to dry my whole head.
-That could be because it whips hair around so much that it can’t stay in the hot stream of air or that I had to hold it further from my head because the wind speed was so high.
+The high setting on this dryer is very high—it maxed out our weather meter at over 65 miles per hour.
+Interestingly, that didn’t mean that the dryer performed better in drying-time tests, either with a hair swatch or when I used it to dry my whole head.
+That could be because it whips hair around so much that it can’t stay in the hot stream of air, or that I had to hold it farther from my head because the wind speed was so high.
 If you have hair that’s very prone to tangling, this dryer might not be for you (or at least, you should use it on the lower setting).
 The fast air also sounded loud and felt forceful right next to my ear.

-Also note that the Xtava comes with a one-year limited warranty, which is shorter than our other picks.
+Also note that the Xtava comes with a one-year limited warranty, which is shorter than that of our other picks.

-First, an upside over our other top picks: At 0.91 pounds, this one was the lighter than most of the dryers we tested by about a tenth of a pound—a difference that I could feel.
-While I didn’t mind the weight of our top pick or runner-up at all (our top pick is only slightly heavier, at 0.95 pounds), buy this one if having a very light dryer is a priority for you.
+First, an upside over our other top picks: At 0.91 pounds, this one was lighter than most of the dryers we tested by about a tenth of a pound—a difference that I could feel.
+Though I didn’t mind the weight of our top pick or runner-up at all, this is the dryer to buy if having a very light dryer is a priority for you.

-There are two big downsides to this dryer: the handle is thicker and straighter than the others we tested—something I’ve found to be true of many drugstore hair dryers in my research—making it a little more annoying to hold.
+There are two big downsides to this dryer: The handle is thicker and straighter than those of the other dryers we tested—something I’ve found to be true of many drugstore hair dryers in my research—making it a little more annoying to hold.

 Instead of buttons that you push, this one has a pair that slide between the different heat and speed settings.
 This wasn’t my favorite arrangement—it was a little harder to switch to a middle setting, and easy to slide off of it to a high setting—but if you are okay with the feel of the cheaper casing overall, this probably isn’t a big deal.

-A review on Amazon says that the letters next to the settings, which are controlled with a slide, wore off after a few months.
+A review on Amazon says that the letters next to the settings slider wore off after a few months.
 It shouldn’t be rocket science to figure out the settings without them, but if you use your dryer a lot, you’d probably prefer one where that didn’t happen.
-Another noted that the plastic coating on the handle started peeling after a while.
+Another review noted that the plastic coating on the handle started peeling after a while.

-Piliang, one of the dermatologists, advises that “it’s best to embrace your natural texture” and not fight it when you are choosing how to dry your hair, because that can, in the long term, make it frizzier.
-Ads for hair products and consumer magazines like to equate “healthy hair” with “smooth and shiny hair.”
-But shininess isn’t the same as health; I checked with dermatologists.
+Dermatologist Dr. Piliang advised that “it’s best to embrace your natural texture” and not fight it when you are choosing how to dry your hair, because that can make it frizzier in the long term.
+Ads for hair products and consumer magazines like to equate healthy hair with smooth and shiny hair.
+But shininess isn’t the same as health—I checked with dermatologists.

 All hair dryers will cause some damage.
-Hair cuticles are “kind of like shingles on a roof,” Piliang explains.
+Hair cuticles are “kind of like shingles on a roof,” Dr. Piliang explained.
 Heat causes them to dry out and peel up, which can let in moisture and increase frizz.
 Some hair is just naturally drier to to begin with, which means it starts out more prone to frizz.
-Also worth noting: there’s not really a risk of actually burning your hair with a hair or scalp with a hair dryer the way that you might with a straightener or curling iron.
+Also worth noting: There’s not really a risk of actually burning your hair or scalp with a hair dryer the way that you might with a straightener or curling iron.

-And don’t keep blasting your hair with the highest heat setting, says Piliang.
-When your hair is almost dry, turn down it to a lower setting.
+And don’t keep blasting your hair with the highest heat setting, said Dr. Piliang.
+When your hair is almost dry, turn the dryer to a lower setting.
 (Personally, I’m too impatient for this.)
-Also, don’t use a metal round brush to style your hair, Piliang told us.
+Also, don’t use a metal round brush to style your hair, she told us.
 It just transfers heat directly to your hair, which is bad for its cuticles.
 Use a plastic brush and “keep things moving,” she said, so you’re not blasting any one spot with heat for too long.

-A quick aside, on heat protecting styling products, like serums and sprays: Ruiz suggested that they are a good shield against damage.
-I’ve heard this from other stylists before, too—once, a hair dresser told me that I could straighten my hair every day if I used a heat protector.
-Romanowski, the cosmetic chemist (along with my own anecdotal experience of ending up with super dry hair) said that they are not super effective.
+A quick aside about heat-protecting styling products, like serums and sprays: Ruiz suggested that they are a good shield against damage.
+I’ve heard this from other stylists before, too—once, a hairdresser told me that I could straighten my hair every day if I used a heat protector.
+Romanowski, the cosmetic chemist (along with my own anecdotal experience of ending up with super-dry hair) said that they are not very effective.

 I’m going to break down why I think the Harry Josh Pro Tools Pro Dryer 2000 costs as much as it does, because I think it’s representative of many other hair dryers on the market that cost hundreds of dollars.

-The Harry Josh PR team seems successful: the product appears three times in this list of products beauty editors “swear by.”
-The team has also done a great job of getting targeted ads all over my Facebook: definitely before I started on this research project, and I think before I had ever even clicked on the product.
-The infomercial the ads link to features the man Harry Josh himself discussing women whose hair he’s styled for magazines.
+The Harry Josh PR team seems successful: The product appears three times in this list of products beauty editors “swear by.”
+The team has also done a great job of getting targeted ads all over my Facebook—definitely before I started on this research project, and I think before I had ever even clicked on the product.
+The infomercial the ads link to features Harry Josh himself discussing women whose hair he’s styled for magazines.
 Covers flash on the screen: Amanda Seyfried, Katy Perry, Tina Fey.
-The instagram tag #HarryJosh reveals user shots of the dryer messily nestled among expensive makeup products, styled PR shots of Josh products, and supermodel Karlie Kloss kissing Josh on the cheek.
+The Instagram tag #HarryJosh reveals user shots of the dryer messily nestled among expensive makeup products, styled PR shots of Josh products, and supermodel Karlie Kloss kissing Josh on the cheek.

-“I want women to invest in a quality blow dryer,” says Josh in the video.
+“I want women to invest in a quality blow dryer,” said Josh in the video.
 “This should be the most expensive item in a woman’s bathroom.”

 Then there are the things about this dryer that are genuinely nice.
 It has a short nozzle, which would make it slightly easier to fit in a suitcase when traveling, though our top pick and runner-up weren’t so much bigger that it would be an issue in your average weekend bag.
-The matte finish seafoam green color is really pretty.1 I truly think that, in addition to the proximity to celebrity hair, that this is what you’re paying for.
-The cool shot button was easy to push, and the buttons were all placed nicely on the back of the dryer: not poking, no accidental pushing.
+The matte-finish seafoam green color is really pretty.1 I truly think that—in addition to the proximity to celebrity hair—this is what you’re paying for.
+The cool-shot button was easy to push, and the buttons were all placed nicely on the back of the dryer—no poking, no accidental pushing.

-Ignoring the price, there was only one major downside: on the scale, the Harry Josh clocked in on the heavier side of what we tested at 1.21 pounds, not accounting for the cord.
+Ignoring the price, there was only one major downside: On the scale, the Harry Josh, at 1.21 pounds, was on the heavier side of what we tested, not accounting for the cord.
 (The cord was also 9 feet, which sort of undoes some of the travel-friendliness of its small size.)